wso2/docs-choreo-dev/en/docs/references/alerting.md

 ## Types of Alert email notifications

-When an alert occurs for the first time during the alerting interval, it is sent immediately.
-However, if there are multiple occurrences of the same type of alert for a particular component, then those alerts are suppressed and sent as one email with the **Event Count** to denote how many such alerts occurred during the alerting period.
-The suppression period used in the Alerting feature is 15 mins.
+When an alert occurs for the first time during the alerting interval, the system sends an alert email immediately.
+When there are multiple occurrences of the same type of alert for a particular component, the system suppresses the alerts for 15 minutes and generates a single email that specifies the event count to denote how many such errors occurred during an alerting interval.

 ## Types of Alerts